 - Introduction to R and Bioconductor

-- The elements of statistics: hypothesis testing, multiple testing, regression, regularization, clustering and classification, parallelization and performance (machine learning), visualisation
+- The elements of statistics: hypothesis testing, multiple testing, bootstrap and permutation testing, clustering and classification, machine learning, visualisation

 - RNA-Seq data analysis – bulk and single cell